Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: burst-cluster Morphological Classification

-\item \textbf{Burst-Cluster}: A collection of bursts (excluding those labeled as Not-Clear), with adjacent components (or peaks) separations is less than the time threshold $\tau$, which is the valley derived from the bimodal waiting-time distribution.
+\item \textbf{Burst-Cluster}: A collection of bursts (excluding those labeled as Not-Clear), with adjacent components (or peaks) separations less than the time threshold $\tau$, which is the valley derived from the bimodal waiting-time distribution.
 In particular, a single burst is still classified as a burst-cluster if no other bursts are detected within the $\tau$-duration intervals immediately preceding and following it.
-Here, the time threshold $\tau$ is 400 ms for FRB~20240114A, as derived from the bimodal waiting-time distribution shown in \citet{2025_Jun-Shuo_Zhang} (see their Extended Data Figure 2 for the distribution).
-Each entry also excluding Not-Clear events in Table~\ref{tab:stat_table} represents one such burst-cluster. \end{enumerate}
+Here, the time threshold $\tau$ is 400 ms for FRB~20240114A, as derived from the bimodal waiting-time distribution shown in \citet{2025arXiv250714707Z} (see their Extended Data Fig.~2 for the distribution).
+Each entry excluding Not-Clear events in Table~\ref{tab:stat_table} represents one such burst-cluster. \end{enumerate}

-The counts for single-, double-, and multiple-components burst-clusters (1, 2, and m) in Table~\ref{tab:stat_table} only consider the number of sub-bursts of same burst-cluster.
-In contrast, the 1, 2, and m counts defined by \cite{2022RAA....22l4001Z} specifically refer to single-, double-, and multiple-component bursts (rather than burst-clusters), focusing on the drifting of sub-bursts within the same burst.
+The counts for single-, double-, and multi-component burst-clusters (1, 2, and m) in Table~\ref{tab:stat_table} only consider the number of sub-bursts of same burst-cluster.
+In contrast, the 1, 2, and m counts defined by \cite{2022RAA....22l4001Z} specifically refer to single-, double-, and multi-component bursts (rather than burst-clusters), focusing on the drifting of sub-bursts within the same burst.
 Therefore, a single-component burst-cluster contains only one burst, and this burst only contains one sub-burst.
-A double-components burst-cluster may consist of either one burst containing two sub-bursts, or two bursts each containing one sub-burst.
-By extension, a multi-components burst-cluster can manifest as either one burst with multiple sub-bursts, or multiple bursts containing varied numbers of sub-bursts.
+A double-component burst-cluster may consist of either one burst containing two sub-bursts, or two bursts each containing one sub-burst.
+By extension, a multi-component burst-cluster can manifest as either one burst with multiple sub-bursts, or multiple bursts containing varied numbers of sub-bursts.